-Rangeland or wild horse monitoring data collected from the NWHR shows that vegetative utilization attributable to wild horses is moderate to severe in areas surrounding key water sources.
+Rangeland or wild horse monitoring data collected from the NWHR shows that vegetative utilization attributable to wild horses has remained moderate to severe use in areas surround key water sources.
 Wild horse numbers have continued to increase while wildlife numbers have remained fairly constant.
 Excess utilization in key grazing areas and trampling in riparian areas by wild horses is currently impacting rangeland health and inhibiting recovery of both uplands and riparian areas.
-Without the removal of wild horses and burros that are in excess of low-end AML rangeland resources will not improve or be able to recover from their current degraded condition.
+Without the removal of wild horses and burros in excess of low-end AML we would not see improvement of rangeland resources.